Therapy for Obsessive Thinkers: Performance & Relational Anxiety in Los Angeles, CA

 This is for the person who is ready to do more than understand what’s wrong.

-Therapy with me is collaborative, direct, and results-driven.
-I pace with you — but I also push.
-I bring genuine warmth and empathy into the room alongside a roll-up-your-sleeves approach that moves.
+With me, Performance and Relational Anxiety Therapy in Los Angeles is collaborative, direct, and results-driven.
+I pace with you, but I also push.
+I bring true warmth and empathy into the room alongside a roll-up-your-sleeves approach that moves.
 You’ll feel met and challenged in equal measure.
 I’ll help you see the dark spots clearly.
 And I’ll help you find your way back to the light.

 Therapist for High Achievers | Performance & Relational Therapy | Los Feliz, Los Angeles